ARPA-SIMC/dballe/doc/dballe_env.md

 This is used to debug SQL performance problems and help design better queries.

+## `DBA_PROFILE`

+If present in the environment, then DB-All.e collects profiling information and prints them to standard error.

 ## `DBA_LOGDIR`

 If present in the environment, its value points to a directory where DB-All.e